cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * The PSK ID is added to the context string used as the `info` input to the KDF

-The PSK SHOULD be at least Nh-bytes long, and SHOULD be derived from at least Nh bytes of entropy.
-Low-entropy PSKs are subject to active dictionary attacks.
+The PSK SHOULD be at least Nh bytes long, and SHOULD be derived from at least Nh bytes of entropy.

 ~~~~~
 def SetupPSKS(pkR, info, psk, pskID):